chickenandstats/chickenstats/README.md

 ## Compatibility

-`chickenstats` requires Python 3.10 or greater & runs on the latest stable versions of Linux, MacOS, & Windows operating systems.
+`chickenstats` requires Python 3.10 or greater & runs on the latest stable versions of Linux, macOS, & Windows operating systems.

 ---